huntinground/Unders-pt-intro/README.md

 # Unders-pt-intro
-Almost always on the 18+ server
+Almost always on the 18+ server.

-Cringe is free and so am I (Sometimes...
-Maybe...)
+Cringe is free and so am I (maybe...??)

-I bite, but just a friendly nibble >:P
+I do bite, but just a friendly nibble >:P

 Incoherent speech, will take time to answer.
 Sometimes would double down...

-Play both on mobile & pc
+Play both on mobile & pc.

-Ragebaiters, I will sit on you until you get a sense of human rights in you.
-Jokes aside, I block freely.
+Ragebaiters, I will sit on you until you get a sense of human rights in you (Joke aside, I block freely).

 Status matters!! (mostly set as busy, which means I'm there).

-Usually not opening convo first, awkward, you see.
-Would yap a lot if given opportunity
+Usually not the one to open a conversation first.
+Awkward, you see-

-Wandering around, mostly at TWST tree
+Wandering around, mostly at the TWST tree.

-Whispers are appreciated and would answer back asap
+Whispers are appreciated, and I will answer back asap!!

+Would yap a lot if given the opportunity.

-Zoom 8x or 10× unless status set as 'online'
+Zoom 8x or 10× unless status is set as 'online.'